Electric field fluctuations in the two-dimensional Coulomb fluid

+is the lattice Laplacian which reduces to the $-q^{2}a^2$ expected of continuous systems at long wavelength.

-Figure 1 b shows the thermal evolution of $S^{\rm L}(q)$, sweeping over a large temperature range.
-Empirically, the structure factor is found to rapidly narrow in $q$ and tend to a multi-Lorentzian form at temperatures below $T_2$ ~\cite{Callum}, consistent with the anticipated finite-$q$ region of non-analytic scaling~\cite{EK}.
-There is evidence of a cusp forming around the BKT transition ($T_{\rm BKT} \approx 0.215$).
+Figure 1b shows the thermal evolution of $S^{\rm L}(q)$, sweeping over a large temperature range.
+Empirically, the structure factor is found to rapidly narrow in $q$ and tend to a multi-Lorentzian form at $T \lesssim T_2$ ~\cite{Callum}.
+A finite cusp forms below $T_{\rm KT}$ that tends to diverge above the transition (Fig. 1c) and is finally rounded above $T=0.28$.
 Rather surprisingly, on heating well above the transition, the line shape evolves in a non-monotonic way: it first flattens and then sharpens again.
-Zooming into a reduced temperature range in Fig. 1c, one can see that the cusp, which is indeed finite below $T_{\rm KT}$ and which diverges at the transition.
-The singularity remains for an extensive temperature range above, with rounding finally appearing above $T=0.28$.